getml/getml.com/src/docs/about/about.md

 delivering exceptional software solutions.
 From concept to deployment, we guide business leaders through the process, offering continuous support to ensure sustained performance.
-The unique getML framework, tailored for relational enterprise data, enables faster project completions and better outcomes.
+The unique getML framework, tailored for relational enterprise data and relying on [reflect-cpp](https://github.com/getml/reflect-cpp) enables faster project completions and better outcomes.